| |

 producing consistent results.
 Usually, duplicates are

-placed in one of every ten locations.
+placed in one of every ten locations (10%) with no limit on

 -